ZJUVAI/zjuvai.github.io/content/authors/feiranwu/_index.md

 ---
 # Display name
-name: Honghui Mei
+name: Feiran Wu

-index: 140
+index: 90

 # Username (this should match the folder name)
 authors:
-  - honghuimei
+  - feiranwu

 # Is this the primary user of the site?
 superuser: true